peter-w-bryant/Flask-Chest/README.md

 ## Introduction

 Flask-Chest is a versatile Python package designed for Flask applications.
-It provides a decorator for Flask routes to track and record specific global variables (`g.variables`) for each request.
-The package supports dynamic tracking and stores metrics in a SQLite database, making it an ideal tool for monitoring and analytics in Flask web applications.
+It provides a decorator for Flask routes to track and record user-determined global context variables (`g.variables`) for each request.

+The package supports the dynamic tracking and storing of context variables in your configured `FlaskChest` object, an abstraction for your database; it also provides numerous exporters that will write your data to your database of choice, making it an ideal tool for simple monitoring and analytics in Flask web applications.

 ## Features

 - Easy integration with Flask applications.
 - Customizable tracking of `g.variables` based on request methods.
-- Automatic or custom-defined request IDs for unique tracking.
+- Automatic or custom-defined request IDs for unique tracking of context variables initialized during the same request.
-- Efficient storage of metrics in a SQLite database with a user-defined schema.
+- Support for multiple database types (SQLite, MySQL, PostgreSQL, MongoDB, etc.).
+- Exporters for writing data to your database of choice.

 ## How to Install